gael-vanderlee/CrossDimNoughts/README.md

 ## About The Project

 This project was done as a project for the Reinforcement learning course of the Ecole Polytechnique de Paris.
-Our team built multiple RL agents that manage to play Tic Tac Toe in an arbitrary number of dimensions on and arbitrary sized board.
+Our team built multiple RL agents that manage to play Tic Tac Toe in an arbitrary number of dimensions on an arbitrary sized board.

 <!-- GETTING STARTED -->
 ## Getting Started